 He has worked closely with Hiroshima Jogakuin University and High School, and the Hiroshima Peace Culture Foundation and was a faculty advisor to Mount Union’s Association of International Students for 15 years.

-He is currently Professor Emeritus and Adjunct Professor, Department of Communication, University of Mount Union.
+He is currently Professor Emeritus and Adjunct Professor, Department of Communication, University of Mount Union and a member of the Board of Directors, Asian Services in Action, Inc.